Orbán Government Measures to Reduce Household Foreign-Currency Debt

-Third, in July 2014 the National Assembly adopted a law in 2014 pursuant to a decision from the Curia (Kúria), Hungary’s Supreme Court, that compels banks to reimburse household borrowers for increases in repayments on Swiss franc- and euro-denominated loans resulting from unilateral hikes in the interest rate on such loans and the use of bank-specified buy and sell rates rather than the official National Bank of Hungary rate in calculation of disbursement and repayment of them.
+In July 2014 the National Assembly adopted a law in accordance with a decision from the Curia (Kúria)—Hungary’s Supreme Court—that compelled banks to reimburse household borrowers for increases in repayments on Swiss franc–denominated and euro-denominated loans resulting from unilateral hikes in the interest rate on such loans and the use of bank-specified buy and sell rates rather than the official National Bank of Hungary rate in calculation of disbursement and repayment of them.

-Fourth, in November 2014 the National Assembly passed legislation that compelled banks to convert Swiss franc- and euro-denominated household loans into forints and limited their authority to unilaterally raise interest rates
+In November 2014 the National Assembly passed legislation that compelled banks to convert Swiss franc–denominated and euro-denominated household loans into forints and limited their authority to unilaterally raise interest rates

 Banks began offering borrowers loans, predominantly home loans, denominated in Swiss francs and euros rather than forints primarily because the central-bank-stipulated interest rates on these foreign currencies were lower than the interest rate on the forint.

 The Swiss National Bank’s base rate, for example, fluctuated between 0.5 percent and 2.75 percent between September 2005 and January 2009, while the National Bank of Hungary’s base rate fluctuated between 6 percent and 11.5 percent during this period (source A and B in English).

 Moreover, prior to the global financial and economic crisis in 2008, Hungary expected to introduce the euro in place of the more volatile forint as the national currency at a date in the not-too-distant future.